Working with Animations in PowerPoint Library

 Adding exit animation effect

-When you add common animation effects for both entrance and exit types, animation is applied with entrance effect by default.
-The following code example demonstrates how to set exist type animation for a shape.
+When you add common animation effects for both entrance and exit types, animation is applied with the entrance effect by default.
+The following code example demonstrates how to set an exit type animation for a shape.

 //Create an instance for PowerPoint